LasagnaCake/MakaiLib/docs/specifications/text-tags.md

 ## Overview

-- Tags can be nested in eachother.
+- Tags can be nested within each other.

 ## Syntax